Work or volunteer on campus

 Accessibility Services (Y201)

-Limited casual work available; accepting resumes on an ongoing basis for exam scribes or readers and casual classsroom note takers.
+Limited casual work available; accepting resumes on an ongoing basis for exam scribes, readers, classroom note takers and final exam support persons.
 For more information, contact the Access Supports Coordinator in room Y201.

 Accepting resumes on an ongoing basis.
 Drop your resume off at the BookStore.